Reflection centralizers in Coxeter groups: Abstract

 \section{Abstract}

-We give a new proof of Brink's theorem that the non-reflection part of a reflection centralizer in a Coxeter group is free, and make several refinements.
-In particular we give an explicit finite set of generators for the centralizer and a method for computing the Coxeter diagram for its reflection part.
-In many cases, our method allows one to compute centralizers quickly in one's head.
-We also define ``Vinberg representations'' of Coxeter groups, in order to isolate some of the key properties of the Tits cone.
+We refine Brink's theorem, that the non-reflection part of a reflection centralizer in a Coxeter group $W$ is a free group.
+We give an explicit set of generators for the centralizer, which is finitely generated when $W$ is.
+And we give a method for computing the Coxeter diagram for its reflection subgroup.
+In many cases, our method allows one to compute centralizers in one's head.

-Brink has proved the elegant result that the centralizer of a reflection in a Coxeter group is the semidirect product of a Coxeter group by a free group \cite{Brink}.
+Brink proved the elegant result that the centralizer of a reflection in a Coxeter group is the semidirect product of a Coxeter group by a free group \cite{Brink}.
 In fact this free group is the fundamental group of the component of the ``odd Coxeter diagram'' distinguished by the conjugacy class of the reflection.
-We give a new proof of her result, together with several refinements.
+Alekseevski, Michor and Neretin \cite{AMN} independently gave another approach to reflection centralizers.
+We will give several refinements to both papers.

+The first refinement is an explicit finite set of generators for the reflection centralizer; Brink only gave explicit generators for the free part.
+This generating set plays a key role in the author's work \cite{Allcock-Steinberg-groups} on Steinberg and Kac-Moody groups.

-The first refinement is a method of computing the Coxeter diagram of the Coxeter-group part of the centralizer.
+The second refinement is a method of computing the Coxeter diagram of the reflection subgroup of the centralizer.
 With a little effort we develop this method to the point that many centralizer computations are very easy.
-For example, the fact that the reflection centralizer in $W(E_8)$ is $W(E_7)\times2$ becomes an almost-instant mental computation.
-We offer many other examples, including the reflection centralizer in the Coxeter group of Bugaenko that acts cocompactly on $8$-dimensional hyperbolic space \cite{Bugaenko}.
-Our method shares the same foundation as that of Brink and Howlett \cite{Brink-Howlett}, which is a special case of an algorithm for understanding normalizers of parabolic subgroups.
-(See also \cite{Allcock-normalizers} and \cite{Borcherds} for related work.)
+For example, the fact that the reflection centralizer in $W(E_8)$ is $W(E_7)\times2$ becomes a quick mental computation.
+We offer many other examples, including the reflection centralizer when the Dynkin diagram is any cycle of odd edges.
+Our most complicated example is the reflection centralizer in Bugaenko's Coxeter group that acts cocompactly on $8$-dimensional hyperbolic space \cite{Bugaenko}.

+Our method has some overlap with the Brink-Howlett algorithm for understanding normalizers of parabolic subgroups in Coxeter groups.
+(See \cite{Brink-Howlett}, and the related \cite{Allcock-normalizers} and \cite{Borcherds}.)
 However, in use it feels quite different.

-The second refinement is an explicit finite set of generators for the reflection centralizer; Brink only gave explicit generators for the free part.
-This generating set plays a key role in the author's work \cite{Allcock-Carbone} with Lisa Carbone on Kac-Moody groups.
+They present a certain groupoid, any one of whose maximal subgroups is the normalizer.